Ambroise Vollard (1866-1939)

 A Leading Dealer of Modern Art

 Vollard came to Paris at the age of 21 from his native island of Reunion, abandoned his chosen career as a lawyer and began a new art career as a clerk in a small gallery.
 He opened his own gallery in 1893, and a year later 'adopted' Cezanne, from whom he bought four paintings, which he resold within 12 months for twice the price.
 Shortly afterwards he held the first major solo exhibition for Cezanne, whose reputation soared.
 Traditionalists were scandalized by Cezanne's modernism, in which more open-minded collectors were happy to invest.
 In the same year (1895), Vollard also staged shows of Post-Impressionist painting by Van Gogh, and by Paul Gauguin.
 Other important exhibitions included a second retrospective for Cezanne (1898), a group showing of Les Nabis (1899), and the first one-man shows for Picasso (1901), Matisse (1904) and Van Dongen (1904).
-Vollard was therefore well in advance of his younger dealer contemporaries like Daniel-Henri Kahnweiler (1884-1979) and Paul Guillaume (1891-1934).
+Vollard was therefore well in advance of his younger dealer contemporaries like Daniel-Henri Kahnweiler (1884-1979) and Paul Guillaume (1891-1934), as well as the Rosenberg brothers Leonce Rosenberg (1879-1947) and Paul Rosenberg (1881-1959).

 As a result, Vollard's gallery - his 'cellar' as it was called - became the most brilliant centre of avant garde art in Paris, and a magnet for famous painters and pioneering collectors including: Gertrude and her brother Leo Stein, the Russian Ivan Morozov, Henry Osborne Havemeyer, the American Dr Albert Barnes (of the Barnes Foundation, Pennsylvania), and the King of Serbia.
 His gallery was also a meeting point for many members of the Ecole de Paris, as well as numerous cultured bohemians of Paris, who clamoured for invitations to his creole curry dinners.